nichoth/nichoth/src/_posts/dev-diary-signals.md

 to create a subscription wherever you access the `.value` property.

-This gives you more efficient state updates, because any intermediate nodes in the view do *not* need to re-render.
+This gives you more efficient state updates, because any intermediate nodes in the view do *not need to re-render*.
 Since we have just mutated a value, the object reference stays the same, so we don't re-render our entire DOM tree.
 The nodes that consume the signal, though, do re-render when it changes, because of the `get` and `set` traps.